-The Palawan Peacock Pheasant Polyplectron emphanum is another warm climate bird which has been decimated on the island of Palawan by forest destruction.
+The Palawan Peacock Pheasant is another warm climate bird which has been decimated on the Island of Palawan by forest destructions.
 It has always been scarce in its range and very localized.
-Since the 1930s there have been several importations and at present we have a fairly strong breeding stock in many collections.
-However, as with all members of the peacock pheasant tribe, the clutch size is only two eggs so large numbers are not reared.
+Since the 1930's there have been several importations and at present we have a fairly strong breeding stock in many collections.
+However, as with all members of the peacock pheasant tribe, the clutch size is only 2 eggs, so large numbers are not reared.